Tanish-7D/OCFinal/README.md

 A new Flutter project created with FlutLab - https://flutlab.io

-Summary of App - This app gives the user a look into the enviornmental steps they can take to better their community
+Summary of App - This app gives the user a look into the enviornmental steps they can take to better their community by putting the user
+                 in a enviornmental story based enviornment.

 Purpose of App - This app allows the user an insight into the enviornment science world and how they can better influence their community
                  by giving them ideas on what actions they can take.